New Patients (972) 382-6855

 Sleep Apnea Treatment Solutions in Plano, TX

-• Mandibular advancement device (MAD).
+• Mandibular Advancement Device (MAD).
 This is the most popular dental device for sleep apnea.
 It brings the lower jaw forward and down, which helps prevent the throat from collapsing.

-• Snoring appliance
+• Snoring Appliance

-• Stop-snoring mouthpiece
+• Stop-snoring Mouthpiece

 Snoring Treatment

 ENT specialists concentrate their practice on airway procedures.
 You can also get an oral appliance from a dentist who treats snoring and sleep apnea.
+These appliances help your airway stay open while you sleep, reducing or stopping snoring.

 Sleep Apnea Treatment